 To make it easy on yourself, you can buy a ready-to-use seed starting mix.
 This is your best bet for successful results.

-These commercial mixes, such as the Germinating Mix shown here, are actually soilless and nutrient-free, made up of sphagnum peat and vermiculite.
+These commercial mixes, such as the Seed Starting Mix shown here, are actually soilless, made up of sphagnum peat, vermiculite, limestone and a root booster for healthier roots.

 This combination allows good drainage and also maintains steady moisture.